 When you are done entering the parameters, click next!
 To install a new Per User Remote Desktop Services license, ensure you follow the steps for seamless integration.

 Enter your agreement number, and click next.

-Now, let’s proceed to the RD Licensing Manager once more and perform a refresh of the license server.
+Now, let’s proceed to the RD Licensing Manager once more to install a new Per User Remote Desktop Services license and perform a refresh of the license server.

 You should be able to see the license installed.
 Here are some interesting guides as well: How to Remove and Manage Terminal Server licenses from an RDP client with PowerShell, how to publish Remote Desktop Web Client: How to install HTML 5 Web Client for Microsoft RDS Server, and how to remove a Remote Desktop Service collection on Windows Server.

 Note: If you try to use RDS Per User CAL in a workgroup, the RDSH server will forcibly end a user session every 60 minutes with a message: “Remote Desktop License Issue: There is a problem with your Remote Desktop license, and your session will be disconnected in 60 minutes”.
 Therefore, for RDS servers in a Windows Workgroup environment, you need to use the only device licensing (Per Device RDS CALs).

 I hope you found this blog post about how to install a new Per User Remote Desktop Services license helpful.
 If you have any questions, please let me know in the comment session.